 Despite the crisis, the junta insists that the constitution referendum go ahead on 10 May as scheduled in all but the hardest-hit areas (where the vote is held two weeks later).
 The result is never in doubt.
 According to the junta, 92% of eligible voters approve the document.

-The NLD rejects the vote, saying the junta has used "coercion, intimidation, deception, misinformation and undue influence, abuse of power to get the affirmative vote."
+The NLD rejects the vote, saying the junta has used "coercion, intimidation, deception, misinformation and undue influence, abuse of power to get the affirmative vote".

 2010 - On 29 March the NLD announces that it will boycott the national elections to be held in November.
 Under the junta's electoral laws, the decision means that the party will cease to formally exist after 6 May, the cut-off date for registration.

-At the same time, the junta registers the Union Solidarity and Development Party (USDP) to represent its interests at the poll.
+The junta registers the Union Solidarity and Development Party (USDP) to represent its interests at the poll.
 The party derives from and replaces the Union Solidarity and Development Association, which is subsequently disbanded.
 Members of the junta begin to resign from the military so they can contest the elections as civilians.

 The national election is held on 7 November.
 The junta claims a landslide victory for the USDP.

-Suu Kyi is finally released from house arrest six days later, on 13 November.
+Aung San Suu Kyi is finally released from house arrest six days later, on 13 November.

-Meanwhile, 'Foreign Policy' magazine names Than Shwe as the world's third worst dictator, describing him as a "heartless military coconut head whose sole consuming preoccupation is power."
+Meanwhile, 'Foreign Policy' magazine names Than Shwe as the world's third worst dictator, describing him as a "heartless military coconut head whose sole consuming preoccupation is power".

 "This vainglorious general bubbling with swagger sports a uniform festooned with self-awarded medals, but he is too cowardly to face an honest ballot box," the magazine says.